United States Air Force Academy Cadet Wing: Leadership

 The wing is commanded by the “Wing Top 3”, led by the Cadet Wing Commander (AFCW/CC), the highest ranking first-class cadet, with the Cadet Vice Wing Commander (AFCW/CV) and the Cadet Wing Director of Operations (AFCW/DO).

 The Cadet Wing Commander is responsible for the daily operations of the 4,000+ member Wing.
 The Wing Commander reports directly to the Commandant of Cadets and advises him/her on major command decisions.
 The Wing Commander supervises the Vice Wing Commander, Cadet Wing Director of Operations, and four Cadet Group Commanders, who in turn each supervise ten Cadet Squadron Commanders.
 The Wing Commander also commands the wing staff who assist him/her with the creation and implementation of command policy.
-Among cadets, the Wing Commander is referred to as the “Wing King” or “Wing Queen”.
+Among cadets, the Wing Commander is called the “Wing King” or “Wing Queen”.

 The Cadet Wing Director of Operations is a senior cadet responsible for the day-to-day operation, readiness, and discipline of the Wing and holds the rank of C/Col, the highest firstie rank.
-The Wing Director of Operations also oversees the Cadet Wing Operations Center The cadet who fills this position is often referred as the “Wing D.O.” among cadets.
+The Wing Director of Operations also oversees the Cadet Wing Operations Center The cadet who fills this position is often called the “Wing D.O.” among cadets.
 The chief administrator of the cadet discipline system, authorizing and monitoring demerit, tours, and confinement work, he or she also implements military, academic, athletic, standardization/evaluation, and training programs.
 Lastly, the “Wing D.O.” is in charge of approving the distribution of the daily Routine Order to the Cadet Wing.

 Squadrons

 When the first class entered the academy in the summer of 1955, they were divided into four squadrons.
-In the years following, the number of squadrons gradually increased at an average of four to eight per year.
-By 1970, the size in the cadet wing reached its peak of 40 squadrons.
-The number of squadrons dipped from 40 to 36 in 1999 but returned to its current strength of 40 squadrons in 2006.
+The number of squadrons then gradually increased at an average of four to eight per year; and by 1970, to its peak of 40 squadrons.
+The number dipped from 40 to 36 in 1999 but returned to its current strength of 40 squadrons in 2006.

-Cadet groups

-Cadet Group One consists of Squadrons 1–10.

-Cadet Group Two consists of Squadrons 11–20.

-Cadet Group Three consists of Squadrons 21–30.

-Cadet Group Four consists of Squadrons 31–40.